 This can be accomplished in a variety of ways, including:

-- Customers are presented with appropriate offers after a set amount of time on your websites, such as a discount coupon or a new customer offer, using timed offers.
+- Customers are presented with appropriate offers after a set amount of time on your websites.
+For instance, offer a discount coupon or a new customer offer, using timed offers.

-- Providing consumers with pertinent information that nudges them into the contemplation phase, such as information on free delivery or other payment choices, is known as conversion nudges.
+- Providing consumers with pertinent information that nudges them into the contemplation phase.
+For example, provide information on free delivery or other payment choices, is known as conversion nudges.

 - Back In stock notifications: consumers may sign up for “Back in Stock” notifications for goods that are out of stock or on backorder.